willstepp/writings/sanctum-kthadras/sk-synopsis.md

 Will
 =================

-He is contacted by secure email and told to meet in a small town a few states up in an abandoned state hospital (Weston State Hospital).
-He is sent GPS coordinates and given a time to be there.
+He is contacted by secure email and told to meet in a small town a few states up in an abandoned state hospital, dilapidated and overgrown.
+He is sent GPS coordinates from which to enter the building and given a time to be there.
+He is told to make sure he arrives at the exact time and to enter from the exact coordinates.
 He takes off work for the weekend, packs a bag, withdraws the five thousand in cash and heads out.
 He also brings an aluminum baseball bat.

 By the time he pulls into the parking lot of the old place the sun is going down.
 He uses his phone to find the exact coordinates.
-With him he brings a small backpack with the $5000 inside and a baseball bat.
-As he enters the place he smells something foul and realizes too late it is a fume of some kind, a gas that has been pumped in.
-His vision blurs and he begins to see strange creatures in the corners but when he gets closer there is nothing there.
-His mood is not afraid but euphoric.
+With him he brings a small backpack with the $5000 inside and the baseball bat.
+As he enters the place he notices the light is strangely radiant and hallucinates creatures in the corners but when he gets closer there is nothing there.
+Strangely his mood is not afraid but euphoric.
 One of the shadows ends up being a man, brandishing a long knife.
-He is chased through the surreal environment, room to room.
-Then he is caught by surprise, attacked and is stabbed, bleeding out as sunlight come through a large cracked window and he is the one holding the knife, a black albino is on the floor,  bleeding out, but still gripping the aluminum bat.
+He is chased through the surreal environment, room to room, each one more bizarre than the last.
+Then he is caught by surprise, attacked and is stabbed, bleeding out.
+Then as a desperate last move he hurls a broken piece of concrete towards the man.
+It misses but breaks out a large window (opaque with layers of dust and grime) and a burst of sunlight comes through.
+Suddenly he is the one holding the knife and a black albino is on the floor, bleeding out, but still gripping an aluminum bat.
 "Don't kill me man.
 Don't kill me."
-He looks with horror at the knife and drops it, then looks in a satchel he is carrying - the book.
+The man pleads.
+Will looks with horror at the knife and drops it.
+He stumbles out of the place and returns to his car, bewildered.
+Only then does he look in a satchel he is carrying - the book is inside.

 Abigail
 =================

-VIOLENCE+VISIT
+Abigail explains that she feels compelled to write in the journal so as to not lose the final connection to the person she used to be.
+It is hard for her to read the entries at the beginning of the journal.
+It feels like they were written by someone else.
+Her work stopped her paychecks and she is staying with a pimp in a weekly-rate motel, doing tricks for meth, robbing the johns.
+She spends her days watching out the window.
+There is a pregnant woman who lives across the lot and she watches her with envy, as something she can never be again.
+She is routinely raped and beaten but finds that she likes it because it is the only time she can feel anything like a human being.
+She is with a john who likes being choked.
+She keeps choking and choking and something inside her makes her keep going.
+She kills him and is euphoric about the feeling it gives her.
+But soon after is overcome with a feeling of overwhelming doom, as if her soul has been torn open and filled with acid.
+She returns once more to the man who lives in the room.
+Now the room is completed covered in some alien-textured mold and the ground is covered with creeping things.
+The man seems to have fused to the floor.
+His arms have turned into flailing tentacles.
+His teeth fallen out, hair gone.
+His skin has turned translucent like a newborn frog.
+He reaches out to her and with difficulty he asks the same question:

+Where are you hurting, Abigail?

+They embrace.

 Will
 =================